 |Successes||No ships sunk or damaged|

-Sunk 11 Aug, 1944 in the Bay of Biscay west of La Rochelle, in position 46.16N, 02.45W, by depth charges from the British sloop HMS Starling and depth charges from an Australian Sunderland aircraft (RAAF Sqdn.
-461/P).
+Sunk on 11 August 1944 in the Bay of Biscay north-west of La Rochelle, in position 46.16N, 02.45W, by depth charges from the British sloop HMS Starling and an Australian Sunderland aircraft (461 Sqn RAAF/P).
 1 dead and 42 survivors.

 Men lost from U-boats

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-385 did not suffer any casualties (we know of) until the time of her loss.